 I shook my head.
 “No, not now.
 Just put them back where they belong before we exit Jump.
 No need in taking chances.”

 She nodded.
 “Yeah, got it.”
 She walked up to me and put her arms over my shoulders.
-“So… want to spend some time doing things in Jump?”
+“So… want to spend some time doing other things in Jump?”

 I put my own arms around her.
 “Sure.
 How about in zero-g?”